 This can happen when there’s something in the way dressing authentically, when we’re at odds with our style in some significant way.
 It’s an uncomfortable place to be, but it’s illuminating to reflect on what trips us up when it comes to our style – forewarmed is forearmed!
 You can make better choices once you are aware of what’s getting in the way of your authentic style.

-The Super Styles are a great way to look at your style.
+The Super Styles are a great way to look at your style, and it’s a great way to organize the responses to these intriguing style questions.
 There’s only four groups, instead of the 16 Style Types so you stand back and take a big picture look at how you’re approaching your style through the lens of these four fabulous Styles: the SF Style Aesthetician, the ST Style Pragmatist, the NT Style Strategist, and the NF Style Dreamer.

 In this series of posts where we explore the Super Styles, we’ll be taking the responses to our Facebook post questions about style and sharing them with you, grouped by Super Style, to illustrate the way that each of the Super Styles goes about style.